-Main Registry Keys in Microsoft Windows
+Main Registry keys in Microsoft Windows

-October 29, 2010 (updated 10 years ago) by Chemtable Software
+October 29, 2010 (updated 3 months ago) by Chemtable Software

 As we said before, the registry is a hierarchical database where information is presented on a number of levels (up to 6).
 Hive keys are on the first level.
 There are five hive keys, each of which begins with “HKEY_” and name of a key: